 - Completing a master’s degree in music education online provides the flexibility to complete your coursework from the comfort of your home and on your schedule.

-- The online music master’s degree’s optional on-campus intensives give you the opportunity to network with professors and students as well as gain valuable hands-on experience.
+- The online music master’s degree occasionally offers optional on-campus intensives that give you the opportunity to network with professors and students as well as gain valuable hands-on experience.

 - Your final thesis project or curriculum project can form the basis for doctoral research as well as stand as a valuable resource for music publishing and lesson creation.